Cloud-Drift/clouddrift/CONTRIBUTING.md

 Almost all pull requests are merged with the "squash and merge" feature, so details about commit history within a pull request are hidden from the `main` branch's history.
 Feel free, therefore, to commit with any frequency you're comfortable with.

+### VS Code Developer Quickstart
+If you utilize VS Code as your primary IDE you can leverage the automation `tasks` we provide.
+These automation tasks enable a **one-click** experience when downloading dependencies, running pre-commit processes (linting, styling, type checking, uni testing) and building docs, served and inspected locally.

+The only pre-requisite is to have `conda` installed on your development machine.
+For more info on this please visit [anaconda installation guide](https://docs.anaconda.com/free/anaconda/install/)

+Its strongly recommended to download and use the `vscode-taskexplorer` [extension](https://marketplace.visualstudio.com/items?itemName=spmeesseman.vscode-taskexplorer) by Scott Meesseman (provides GUI task interaction in the explorer):

 ### Preparing your environment